menu

 The five ISD checklands also rebounded nicely from their floor reached during the Halloween event.
 These and other ISD positions should keep increasing in value as we head into Winter.

-While Snapcaster Mage remained flat during the flashback event, its price has also bumped up by now.
+While Snapcaster remained flat during the flashback event, its price has also bumped up by now.
 Although speculators should not expect the blue mage to double in value before 2016, it remains one of the strongest picks for speculative purposes.

 SM